mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

     **All Projects**

     This section sets up the build for all included projects (including the root project) by iterating over all included projects and performing the actions described below.

-    * The Gradle build directory of the project is set to the bnd default (```generated```).
+    * The Gradle build directory of the project is set to the Bnd default (```generated```).

     * The hook ```cnf/gradle/custom/allProject-pre.gradle``` is invoked.

     * If the project has project specific build settings in a ```build-settings.gradle``` file in its project root directory then the file is invoked.

       Project specific build settings allow - on a project-by-project basis - overrides of the build settings, additions to the build, modifications of the build, etc.

-    * Index tasks are added to the project.

     * Clean tasks are added to the project.